Rainbow-Dreamer/sf2_loader/README.md

 This package is currently being tested on Windows, Linux and macOS.
 For Windows version, this package is tested on Windows 10.

+Update: (2021/12/3) After many updates, currently the latest version is all compatible with Windows, Linux and macOS, so no compatible version is needed anymore, on Linux and macOS you just need to pip install sf2 loader the same as in Windows, and then you need to install fluidsynth and ffmpeg separately on Linux and macOS, the installation instruction is updated.

+Update: (2021/9/5) The macOS compatible version is ready, the installation and configuration of Linux compatible version is at the installation section of this readme.
+This macOS compatible version of sf2_loader is tested on Catalina 10.15.5.

 Update: (2021/9/5) The Linux compatible version is ready, the installation and configuration of Linux compatible version is at the installation section of this readme.
 This Linux compatible version of sf2_loader is tested on Ubuntu 18.04.5.

-Update: (2021/9/5) The macOS compatible version is ready, the installation and configuration of Linux compatible version is at the installation section of this readme.
-This macOS compatible version of sf2_loader is tested on Catalina 10.15.5.

 **Important note: the required python package musicpy is updated very frequently, so please regularly update musicpy by running**